The essential question is: How to decide corded vs cordless circular saw?

 Before You Buy a Circular Saw

-The circular saw is in top 5 must-have tools in your workshop.
+The circular saw is in the top 5 must-have tools in your workshop.

 If you buy the best saw, you can be sure that you will use it for another 10-20 years.

-Before buying circular saw you should take care about next things:
+Before buying a circular saw you should take care of the next things:

 Each machine on market includes one blade.
 Usually, this is the wood blade.
-If you are planning to cut other types of material we will advise you to buy additional blade which can cut that material.
+If you are planning to cut other types of material we will advise you to buy an additional blade which can cut that material.

 The additional blade is always a good choice.
 Your blades will live longer if you use them properly.
 Check out some of the available blades below.

 You should also have in mind that you will have to change blade once, so be sure to check is that an easy process.
 You can always check our advice for blade changing HERE.

 You can choose between two styles: